qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

-  Conclusion: most is as normal or has some logic to it to help you remember, a bunch is better than your normal keyboard, some things rarely used will have to be learned (one can print out the included sheet, see the .ODT file).
+  Conclusion: most is as normal or has some logic to it to help you remember, a bunch is better than your normal keyboard, some things rarely used will have to be learned.

   …